kirillsaidov/vita/CodingGuidelines.md

 * Avoid allocations if possible.
 * Return spans (views) to data.
 Let the user manually allocate an object if neccessary.
 * Don't use MACROS if a function can be used instead.
-* There must be only one way to do something specific: DRY.
+* There must be only one way to do something specific.
+DRY.
+* The most straightforward way is the best way most of the times.
+KISS.

 ---